cpliakas/dynamo-db-odm/README.md

 A lightweight, no-frills ODM (Object Document Mapper) for [DynamoDB](http://aws.amazon.com/dynamodb/).

+*NOTE:* THis library only worjks with the 2.x version of the AWS SDK.
+The refactorings that went into the 3.x version make the SDK much easier to work with, and this library provides less value than before (which is generally a good thing!).
+It is unclear as to whether or not a port to the 3.x SDK will be useful.

 ### Why?

 Amazon provides an SDK that connects to DynamoDB.
 Why would you want to use an